filiph/egamebook/dart/docs/manifesto/index.markdown

 >
 > <img class="knight" src="img/knight-illustration.jpg" alt="Knight illustration" />
 >
-> 1. You are playing as a bandit and choose your base of attacks to be in a forest between two villages.
-Your actions lead to one of villages having a shortage of goods, leading to higher prices there.
-It also leads to the forest acquiring a fame of being home to some _supernatural_ evil, because none of your victims makes it out alive.
+> 1. You are playing as a bandit and choose your base of attack to be in a forest between two villages.
+Your actions lead to one of the villages having a shortage of goods, leading to higher prices there.
+It also leads to the forest acquiring a fame of being home to some _supernatural_ evil, because none of your victims make it out alive.
 >
 > 2. You are a starship pilot with an asteroid in tow.
-When confronted with a much bigger, hostile ship, you execute a maneuvre which sends the asteroid flying toward it.
-The asteroid hits, dealing structural damage, and disabling some of the ship’s outer systems, including the scanner and two thrusters.
+When confronted with a much bigger, hostile ship, you execute a maneuver which sends the asteroid flying toward it.
+The asteroid hits, resulting in structural damage, and disabling some of the ship’s outer systems, including the scanner and two thrusters.
 This allows you to make your escape.
 >
 > 3. You are a boxer in the midst of a championship fight.
 Your opponent is shifting his weight as if to prepare for a massive left hook.
 You decide to call his bluff, expose your side, and deal a punch to the face in order to throw him off balance.
-He was not bluffing, though, and before you can hit, his left hook lands squarely on your exposed face, sending you flying to the ground.
+He was not bluffing though, and before you can hit, his left hook lands squarely on your exposed face, sending you flying to the ground.

 Your eyebrows go way up. _Okay,_ you think, _nice.
 But how is this possible?
 I’m sure it’s fun to dream up things like these, but the big question is whether there’s a way to actually make them work._ You skip a few other examples.
 Then a subtitle catches your attention.